prateekbhatt/userjoy/apps/api/README.md

  - list (to unix timestamp for count queries)
  - name
  - op
+ - predefined (boolean, true if defined at the start of the app)
  - toAgo (optional, number of days till when count queries should be run)
  - ut